 Last month, Mom and I flew a direct flight from Nashville to Palm Springs, a new route that sprung up on Allegiant Airlines in the last year.
 Around the time we booked, I noticed a lot of chatter online with people seeing similar deals and trying to figure out: should I fly Allegiant Air?
 I’m breaking down our honest experience with Allegiant.

 First off, let’s just say that the in-flight experience of most domestic airlines these days is the same.
-In the past six months, I’ve flown United, Delta, Southwest and Allegiant on anywhere from one- to four-hour U.S. flights, and as I fly the cheapest fare in economy possible, there’s not really a discernible difference between any of them.
+In the past year, I’ve flown United, Delta, Southwest, American and Allegiant on anywhere from one- to four-hour U.S. flights, and as I fly the cheapest fare in economy possible, there’s not really a discernible difference between any of them.
 If that’s also your reality, I recommend you book the flight that a) offers you the best price and b) the best flight path (ideally, direct, but if not a short layover in an airport that isn’t LAX or JFK).

 This was my second time flying Allegiant; the first was a round-trip to Hilton Head/Savannah, a seasonal route that is not currently offered.
 On both trips—or four flight legs—I had the same perfectly seamless experience.
 Most Allegiant routes like this are only offered once or twice a week and to secondary airports, which is why the fees are so cheap, so you have to be flexible.
 For Palm Springs, we could only fly direct on Saturday and Wednesday, so we planned our trip accordingly.